RathikaMurugesan/portfolio-basic-website/README.md

 Welcome to my portfolio website!
-This project showcases my skills and experiences as a [your profession, e.g., web developer, designer, etc.].
+This project showcases my skills and experiences as a Web developer.
 It features a simple, clean design built using HTML and basic CSS.

 Features
 Home Page: Introduces who I am and highlights my key projects.